Oichkatzelesfrettschen/v7unix/README.md

 ## Building with CMake

-The new build system uses CMake with clang and bison.
-CMake exports `compile_commands.json` so editors can understand the build.
+The new build system uses CMake with clang.
+Bison is optional and is detected automatically when present.
+When available it is used to regenerate parser sources; otherwise the pre-generated files are compiled.
+`compile_commands.json` is exported so editors can understand the build.
 The build now includes a small target that compiles the historical kernel sources.
 To build all available components, run: